WHAT a difference of four years and a lot of hard work has made for Dhruv Maheshwari, the cool coding kid from Maryhill!

 The term “Cyber Ops” probably has the most of us thinking of dark arts beyond the worldwide web with hackers shifting million of pounds at the click of a mouse and comprising the security of everything around the world from oil firms to military forces.

-But Dhruv, now 14, a student of British Youth IT College run by his mum, Dr Rashmi Mantri, laughs off any suggestion that cyber ops is all about super criminals.
+But Dhruv, now 14, a student of British Youth International college run by his mum, Dr Rashmi Mantri, laughs off any suggestion that cyber ops is all about super criminals.

 “There’s three types of hackers.”
 He explains, “Black hat hackers, the ones up to no good, but there’s always white hat hackers that try to stop them, there are also guys known as grey hackers who can do good or bad.

 “They might even be the people who go to prison for hacking but still get jobs because they know how to stop people doing the bad things they did.”
 Dhruv, readers will be assured to know, sees himself using by skills as a force for good.
 Gaining his Cisco Certification has meant him gaining an understanding in the areas of cyberspace that most of us don’t even know exist.

 The course covered cryptography, security, forensics computing, network principles and safeguarding.